History of Bolivia (1920–1964): Chaco War (1932–1935)

-Salamanca's overthrow proved a turning-point in the Chaco War.
-The Paraguayan troops were stopped by new, more capable Bolivian officers, who fought closer to Bolivian supply lines.
-On June 14, 1935 a commission of neutral nations (Argentina, Brazil, Chile, Colombia, Peru and the United States) declared an armistice; a definite settlement was finally reached in 1938.
+Salamanca's overthrow proved a turning point in the Chaco War.
+New, more capable Bolivian officers stopped the Paraguayan troops, who fought closer to Bolivian supply lines.
+On June 14, 1935, a commission of neutral nations (Argentina, Brazil, Chile, Colombia, Peru, and the United States) declared an armistice; a definite settlement was finally reached in 1938.
 Bolivia lost the Chaco but retained the petroleum fields, which Paraguay had failed to reach.
 Both countries suffered heavy losses in the war.
 Bolivia lost an estimated 65,000 people killed and 35,000 wounded or captured out of a population of just under 3 million.

-The humiliating disaster of the Chaco War had a profound impact in Bolivia, which saw the conflict as a watershed event in the history of the 20th century.
+The humiliating disaster of the Chaco War had a profound impact on Bolivia, which saw the conflict as a watershed event in the history of the 20th century.
 The traditional oligarchy was discredited because of its inept civilian and military leadership in the war.
 Unable to deal with growing criticism, its members blamed the loss of the war on the low potential of the Bolivians and saw the earlier pessimistic assessment in Alcides Arguedas's famous novel Pueblo Enfermo (A Sick People) confirmed.

-After the war, a group of middle-class professionals, writers, and young officers questioned the traditional leadership.
+After the war, middle-class professionals, writers, and young officers questioned the traditional leadership.
 This group, which came to be known as the Chaco Generation, searched for new ways to deal with the nation's problems.
-It resented the service of the rosca on behalf of the tin-mining entrepreneurs and criticized Standard Oil Co., which had delivered oil to Paraguay clandestinely through Argentine intermediaries during the war.
+It resented the service of the rosca on behalf of the tin-mining entrepreneurs.
+It criticized Standard Oil Co., which had delivered oil to Paraguay clandestinely through Argentine intermediaries during the war.
 The Chaco Generation was convinced of the need for social change.
 Gustavo Navarro, now more radical than during the 1920s, proclaimed the famous slogan "land to the Indians, mines to the state".
 The military, which came to power in 1936, tried to bring about change with popular support.